This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Use Real Butter: For the best flavor and texture, stick to real butter instead of margarine.
+• Use Real Butter: Avoid margarine for the best flavor and texture.

 One square pound cake in a small baking dish being dusted with powdered sugar next to a cup of coffee.